28mm/28mm.github.io/_posts/2018-02-15-better-photo-search-for-macos.md

 <select style="width: 100%" id="frequency-search">

-Of course these are all pictures from my library, and therefore biased towards my interests. <a href="https://www.github.com/28mm/macos-photo-scripts">I've put code on GitHub if you are interested in doing a similar test, with your own photos.</a>
+Of course these are all pictures from my library, and therefore biased towards my interests, but the code is available on <a href="https://www.github.com/28mm/macos-photo-scripts">GitHub.</a>

 Based on this experiment, and in view of my expectations, I'm impressed with the performance of Apple's classifier.
 As I begin typing a query, Apple often seems to anticipate it with a relevant tag.